-Of all the sources considered in the inventory, only scope 3 emissions are considered to lie higher levels of uncertainty due to the fact that primary data are not always used for the calculation.
+Of all the sources considered in the inventory, only scope 3 emissions are considered to lie higher levels of uncertainty since primary data are not always used for the calculation.

-5. Recalculation of the historical series
+7. Recalculation of the historical series

 In the case of significant variations that are important to consider in the historical series, the emissions will be recalculated, mainly those of the base year (2015).